 Place on a small sheet pan or plate, and chill for another 15-30 minutes.
 While cookie balls are chilling, preheat oven to 375 degrees.
 Line 2 baking sheets with parchment paper.
 When cookie balls are chilled, place on the baking sheets, 2 inches apart.

-🧐 Recipe FAQs for Snickerdoodles without Cream of Tartar
+FAQs for Snickerdoodle Recipe Without Cream of Tartar

 This is unclear.
 Snickerdoodles may have come from Germany originally, and it’s possible their name was taken from a German word called Schneckennudel.
 However, other sources think that “snickerdoodle” may just be a made-up word that sounds fun as a cookie name!